QuentinRa/intellij-ocaml/README.md

 <details>
 <summary>macOS</summary>

 I do not have a computer with a macOS, so you should submit feedback, so that I can update this section.
-From what I know, you may look around
+From what I saw, you may only have to do

 * `brew update`
-* `brew install ocaml`
+* `brew install ocaml` (for ocaml)
-* `brew install opam`
+* `brew install opam` (for opam)

 [Source](https://stackoverflow.com/questions/35563263/install-opam-in-mac-os).
 </details>